Updated: July 2020

 Bowhead whales are predominately black but with much of their chin and lower jaw being white.
 A row of pigmented spots is also located on each side of the lower jaw.
 A light grey or whitish band around the peduncle in front of the fluke is seen in some (older) whales.
 The bowhead whale is the longest-living mammal on the planet and can reach an impressive age of around 200 years.

-Bowhead whales can be found in the circumpolar Arctic and sub-Arctic waters.
-Two stocks inhabit the North Atlantic – one in Eastern Canada-West Greenland, and one in the Greenland Sea-Svalbard area.
+Bowhead whales can be found in the circumpolar Arctic and sub-Arctic waters, both in northern Atlantic and Pacific waters.
+Two stocks inhabit the North Atlantic – one in Eastern Canada-West Greenland, and one in the Greenland Sea-Svalbard area (the so-called Spitsbergen stock).

-Bowhead whales have historically been hunted by Inuit and there has also previously been a large commercial hunt.
-Currently small numbers are taken by Inuit in Canada and Greenland.
+Bowhead whales have historically been hunted by native people.
+There has also previously been a large commercial hunt, which decimated the populations.
+Currently in the Northern Atlantic, few bowheads are taken by Inuit in Canada and Greenland.

-Populations were reduced by historical whaling but the Eastern Canada-West Greenland stock is increasing and new evidence shows possible increases in the Spitzbergen stock as well.
-Hunting is managed by DFO in Canada.
-Greenland obtains quotas from the IWC and gives additional regulations.
+Populations were reduced by commercial whaling but the eastern Canadian-western Greenland stock is increasing and new evidence shows possible increases in the Spitzbergen stock as well.
+In Canada, hunting is managed by DFO.
+Greenland gets an annual quotas of two individuals from the IWC and provides specific regulations.

 Scientific name: Balaena mysticetus (Linnaeus 1758)